whohensee/SeeChange/docs/overview.md

  - `extern`: external packages that are used by SeeChange, including the `nersc-upload-connector` package that is used to connect the archive.
- - `improc: image processing code that is used by the pipeline, generally manipulating images in ways that are not specific to a single point in the pipeline (e.g., image segmentation).
+ - `improc: image processing code that is used by the pipeline, generally manipulating images in ways that are not specific to a single point in the pipeline (e.g., image alignment or inpainting).
  - `tests`: tests for the pipeline (more on that below).
  - `utils`: generic utility functions that are used by the pipeline.